TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/collector_sm/README.md

 ### <a name="DisablingCommonUserInterface"></a>Disabling Common User Interface

 The common user interface (CUI) is a UART based interface that allows users to control and receive updates regarding the application.
 For various reasons, including reducing the memory footprint, the user is able to disable the common user interface (CUI).
-To disable the CUI, the following variable must be defined in the project-specific .opts file:
+To disable the CUI, the following variable must be defined in the project-specific .opt file:

 ```
 -DCUI_DISABLE